 The deep veins are responsible for carrying 90% of the blood, while superficial veins just below the skin carry about 10% of the blood.
-More serious problems, like deep vein thrombosis (DVT) or May-Thurner Syndrome, can occur in the deep veins.
+More serious problems, like deep vein thrombosis (DVT), May-Thurner Syndrome, or deep vein stenosis can occur in the deep veins.
 These diseases can cause serious complications and even death if blood clots travel to the lungs, so immediate treatment is needed for deep vein diseases.

-Oklahoma Heart Hospital’s Peripheral Vascular Institute can screen for and treat both superficial and deep vein issues, which sets us apart from many other providers.
-Contact us today at (405) 608-3800 to schedule a consultation.
+Oklahoma Heart Hospital’s venous disease experts can screen for and treat both superficial and deep vein issues, which sets us apart from many other providers.
+Contact us today at (405) 608-3800 to schedule a consultation with a relevant specialist.

 Who is at risk for venous insufficiency?